NuGet/NuGetDocs/NuGet.Docs/ndocs/API/NuGet.exe-Credential-Providers.md

 # NuGet.exe Credential Providers

-NuGet.exe 3.3+ now supports Credential Providers, which enable NuGet to work seamlessly with authenticated feeds.
+NuGet.exe 3.3+ supports Credential Providers, which enable NuGet to work seamlessly with authenticated feeds.
 After you install a NuGet.exe Credential Provider, NuGet.exe will automatically acquire and refresh credentials for authenticated feeds as necessary.

 <div class="block-callout-info">